How to secure a Windows server with CrowdSec

 The Windows agent is very important because it will allow you to secure your Windows machines as well.
 For the moment, unlike the Linux version, the Windows agent does not yet support automatic configuration during its installation.

 By default, it is able to detect brute force attacks against RDP and SMB services.
-With a little manual configuration, you can also detect attacks against SQL Server, but also HTTP attacks against IIS.
+With a little manual configuration, you can also detect attacks against SQL Server, but also HTTP attacks against IIS, or attacks against Exchange.

 CrowdSec for Windows will also be able to detect network scans that attempt to get past the Windows firewall.

 In this tutorial we will focus on two cases:

 - Blocking a brute force attack on an RDP connection (from the Windows “Remote Desktop” client, for example)

 - Blocking a scan of a website hosted on an IIS server